Afghan official: Policeman opens fire on colleagues, kills 7

 KABUL, Afghanistan (AP) — An Afghan policeman in the southern province of Kandahar opened fire on his colleagues, killing seven other policemen before fleeing the scene, a provincial official said Monday.
 The Taliban claimed the attack, saying the policeman had joined their ranks.

-The deadly shooting as the latest case of so-called “insider attacks,” instances when an Afghan policeman or soldier — or a Taliban insurgent wearing a police or military uniform — turns his weapon on Afghan forces or international troops.
+The deadly shooting is the latest case of so-called “insider attacks” when an Afghan policeman or soldier — or a Taliban insurgent wearing a police or military uniform — turns his weapon on Afghan forces or international troops.

 Last week, two American soldiers were shot and killed by an Afghan soldier in the same Kandahar district.
 The attacker, who was wounded and taken into custody, was dubbed a “hero” by the Taliban, though the insurgents did not claim the assault.

-The latest attack in Kandahar took place on Sunday, and the attacker fled the scene, said Jamal Naser Barekzai, a provincial spokesman.
+The latest attack in Kandahar took place Sunday, and the attacker fled the scene, said Jamal Naser Barekzai, a provincial spokesman.
 He added that an investigation is underway.

 Taliban spokesman Qari Yusouf Ahmadi claimed the attack and said the policeman had joined their ranks.